 The Act to End Hunger proved to be a critical organizing tool for anti-hunger advocates across the state.
 The urgency of the problem, and the opportunity for progress directed the members of the Oregon Hunger Task Force to launch a private non-profit organization (Partners for a Hunger-Free Oregon) whose staff would directly support and help implement the recommendations of the Act to End Hunger.

-Working together in 2010, Partners and the Task Force launched Ending Hunger Before it Begins: A Call to Action, which will guide our work for the next five years.
+Working together in 2010, Partners and the Task Force launched Ending Hunger Before it Begins: A Call to Action, a second five-year plan to guide the state's response to hunger through 2015.

 Current Task Force Members